-I teased you with the post about how we stained and varnished the surface and how Hubby welded the base so, without further ado, here is the desk put together . . .
+I teased you with the post about how we stained and varnished the wood surface and how Hubby welded the base so, without further ado, here are some photos of the completed DIY welded desk:

 These lamps have a dimmer, which is a nice touch. |

-I did the painting 10 years ago for an art class.
-Hubby (although he wasn’t my Hubby, yet) was handy back then too, and made my canvas stretchers and framed the finished pieces.
-I sold one painting from the series, gave away others and painted over one but I gave this to him as a gift to say, “hey, thanks. p.s.
+I painted this in high school, a loooong time ago.
+So it’s not my best work – but I still love it!
+Hubby (although he wasn’t my Hubby, yet) was handy back then too, and made my canvas stretchers and framed the finished pieces for a high school art class I was taking.
+I sold one painting from the series, gave away most, and painted over one – but I gave this to him as a gift to say, “hey, thanks. p.s.
 I love you”.
+He had it hanging in his bachelor apartment for years before we moved in together and got married.

 The painting is DIY, too! |